MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 Marlin offers two levels of thermal protection:

 1. Check that the temperature is actually increasing when a heater is on.
 If the temperature fails to rise enough within a certain time period (by default, 2 degrees in 20 seconds), the machine will shut down with a "`Heating failed`" error.
-This will detect a disconnected, loose, or misconfigured thermistor, or a disconnected heater.
+This will detect a disconnected, loose, or mis-configured thermistor, or a disconnected heater.
 2. Monitor thermal stability.
 If the measured temperature drifts too far from the target temperature for too long, the machine will shut down with a "`Thermal runaway`" error.
 This error may indicate poor contact between thermistor and hot end, poor PID tuning, or a cold environment.

 More thermal protection options are located in `Configuration_adv.h`.
 In most setups these can be left unchanged, but should be tuned as needed to prevent false positives.